FPGA-MAFIA/fpga_mafia_wiki/docs/rvc/big_core/mem_wrap.md

 ```

 - for example: if the compiler wants to store byte to address 3 in the memory as seen from the compiler view, than the data will be stored in address 0 of the core in bits 31:24.
 When we loads the data we do the opposite.
+- Lets take another example:
+  - lets assume we want to store byte `0x10` in address `8'b00000111`, We will also assume for simplicity that the address range is 8 bits instead of 32.
+This scenario is shown in the above figure  as green color, meaning that we write into 4-th byte of address `1`.
+  -  The address that generated in the compiler and red by the core is : `8'00000111` because the compiler do not care about the granularity of the core.
+  - The address that passed to the Data Memory from the wrapper is `6'000001`.
+(We remind you the 2 removed lsb bits).
+  -  The data signal `ShiftDMemWrDataQ103H`  is `0x10000000` and written into address `6'b000001` meaning that we write to the green rectangular as suppose to be.
 - The best way to understand this is to perform a short simulation on your own paper and see how the data is stored and loaded when storing and than loading bytes, half words and words.